 Visit Project Lead The Way.

-Professional development: Project Lead The Way offers teachers blended core training or online core training to build their competence and confidence in course-specific knowledge and skills, as well as in pedagogical content knowledge.
-Blended core training consists of an on-site week of training in the summer followed by online meetings throughout the school year.
-Online core training consists of online meetings throughout the school year.
+Professional Learning: Project Lead The Way offers teachers in-depth core training to build their competence and confidence in course-specific knowledge and skills, as well as in pedagogical content knowledge.
+Core training consists of 80 hours in the summer and fall.
 Core training options are facilitated by expert Master Teachers, and cohorts leverage social learning and collective knowledge to promote collaboration through core training and community.

 Visit UTeach CS Principles.

-Professional development: UTeach CS Principles professional development provides a deep dive into course content, pedagogical approaches, and instructional strategies.
-PD is offered as a five-day in-person workshop and a six-week (summer) or ten-week (fall/spring) online course.
+Professional Learning: UTeach CS Principles professional development provides a deep dive into AP CSP’s course content, pedagogical approaches, and instructional strategies.
+PD is offered as a five-day in-person workshop and a six-week (summer) or ten-week (fall/spring) online workshop .
 PD is followed by year-round, on-demand support.

 Visit Zulama by Carnegie Learning.

-Professional development: Teachers who use Zulama have access to digital lessons, projects, and activities through an online learning platform.
-For professional development, teachers have access to an online self-paced course that takes approximately 24 hours to complete.
+Professional Learning: Teachers who use Zulama have access to digital lessons, projects, and activities through an online learning platform.
+For professional development, teachers have access to an online self-paced workshop that takes approximately 24 hours to complete.
 Teachers who are experienced or new to computer science learn to facilitate a rigorous yet fun game-design curriculum in their classrooms.